 It’s not so much the fact that I was unable to finish the walk that worries me, it’s that I gave up so easily.
 For the first time, I had absolutely no desire in torturing myself over a silly walk.
 Two years ago, I would have never referred to this as a “silly” walk.
 It’s the curse of the yellow zone again !
 If you’ve ever read through my posts, no doubt you’ve seen the green , yellow or red zone indicator on sidebar, but did you ever wonder what they really mean?
 Do you really care?

 Because this blog is as much about living with lung disease as it is about endurance walking, I wanted a simple way to tie the two together and give you, the reader, a sense of how I’m breathing, without throwing it in your face.
-The “traffic light” system I devised is loosely based on the peak-flow meter “zone” system ,which I also invented and that most asthmatics use.
-I take it a step further by including subject input as well. ie How am I feeling.
+The “traffic light” system I devised is loosely based on the peak-flow meter zone system, which I also helped invent and that most asthmatics use today.
+I take it a step further by including subject input as well. ie, how am I feeling.

 The Green light or (green zone ) represents how I feel when I’m symptom- free at rest.
 It doesn’t necessarily mean that I’m breathing normal ( I never breath normal), rather, it means I’m breathing at my baseline, which in my case , represents a peak flow of greater than 550 and symptoms only on exertion.
 In general , it means I’m breathing OK and that I’m happy.